family dispute arbitration in Weatherby, Missouri 64497

 Arbitration Battle over Weatherby Family Farm: The Johnson-Miller Dispute

 In the small town of Weatherby, Missouri, nestled in the rolling plains of 64497, a bitter family dispute over the Johnson family farm culminated in an intense arbitration that lasted nearly six months in 2023.
-At the heart of the conflict were two siblings, Claire Johnson and her younger brother, David Miller, who had inherited their late father’s 320-acre farm.
+At the heart of the conflict were two siblings, Claire Johnson and her younger brother, the claimant, who had inherited their late father’s 320-acre farm.
 What began as a simple disagreement over property management quickly escalated into a $1.2 million arbitration showdown.

-After the passing of their father, Harold Johnson, in late 2021, Claire returned to Weatherby to take over farming operations, while David, a software engineer living in Kansas City, insisted on selling the property and splitting the proceeds.
+After the passing of their father, Harold Johnson, in late 2021, Claire returned to Weatherby to take over farming operations, while David, a software engineer living in the claimant, insisted on selling the property and splitting the proceeds.
 The siblings initially agreed to mediation, but when talks broke down in December 2022, Claire filed for arbitration to settle contested issues — including ownership shares, past profits, and the farm’s valuation.

 The arbitration commenced in February 2023, overseen by retired judge Anita Freeman, known in Missouri for her practical and empathetic approach to family law disputes.
 The case was complex: David claimed that Claire had been mismanaging funds and underreporting annual crop sales, while Claire argued that David’s absence from the farm justified a larger share of the equity for her hands-on labor.